Krismix1/linkedin-clone-frontend/README.md

 3. Install dependencies using `yarn install`.
 4. Run the dev server using `yarn start`.
 5. Open the link from the terminal ouput (typically `http://localhost:4200/`) in your browser.

+## pre-commit hook

+This project uses [husky](https://github.com/typicode/husky) for running a `pre-commit` hook, which runs format check, linting and unit tests.